Damiloju/fiscaflow/Prompt.md

 - Updated Prompt.md with latest prompt and outcomes
 - Committed all changes with conventional commit format

+### Prompt X: Phase 1 Functional Specifications Completion
+**User**: "Study the Phase 1 functional specifications and technical requirements, implement anything missing according to the specs (with a focus on basic categorization—manual and simple ML—and simple budget tracking), add unit and integration tests, and verify the application works."
+**Context**: User requested a full implementation and verification of all Phase 1 requirements, including budget tracking, categorization, analytics, and comprehensive testing.
+**Outcome**: Implemented budget domain (models, repository, service, API handlers, routes), analytics domain (categorization, spending analysis, models, repository, service, API handlers, routes), updated database migrations, server wiring, and routes.
+Added comprehensive unit and integration tests for all new features.
+All tests pass and the application is verified to work.
+**Implementation**: Budget and analytics features added, all endpoints exposed, tests written and passing, verified with `make test`.
+**Key Decisions**: Followed best practices for code quality, performance, testing, and documentation.
+Ensured all endpoints and features match Phase 1 specs.
+Updated Prompt.md and committed changes as required.

+---

+### Pending Tasks
+- [ ] Review and deploy Phase 1 release
+- [ ] Begin Phase 2 planning (if required)

+### Current State
+- All Phase 1 features (user, transaction, category, account, budget, analytics) are implemented and tested
+- All endpoints are exposed and documented
+- All unit and integration tests pass (`make test`)
+- Application is ready for review or deployment

 ## Key Decisions Made

 ### Architecture Decisions